Cooker Hoods - Explained

 We have a wide range of different ceiling hoods to meet your needs.
 We have large models for larger open plan kitchens and also small ceiling hoods designed for smaller kitchens.
 All our ceiling hoods have LED lighting and many can now be recirculated using charcoal filters.

 Pendant Ceiling Hoods

-Pendant cooker hoods are deigned to look like modern contemporay hanging lights, hidden inside is a very powerful re-circulating air filter system that will clean and purify the air before releasing it back into the kitchen, these extractors cannot be ducted to the outside wall as it would spoil the beautiful looks and slinky lines, slimline in design these new trendy cooker hoods are now very much in demand, Luxair are the only manufacturer who have created a small range of pendant hoods in a bigger than normal size to our competitors. we have both fixed pendants and a pendant unit that rises and moves the hood out of the view line.
+Pendant cooker hoods are deigned to look like modern contemporary hanging lights.
+Hidden inside is a very powerful re-circulating air filter system that will clean and purify the air before releasing it back into the kitchen.
+These extractors cannot be ducted to the outside wall due to the sleek design.
+Slimline in design these new trendy cooker hoods are now very much in demand, Luxair are proud to be the only manufacturer who have created a small range of pendant hoods in a bigger than normal size to our competitors.
+We have both fixed pendants and a pendant unit that rises and moves the hood out of the view line.

 All our suspended hoods have a easy use filter system that will clean the air and will last upto one year before you will need to replace them, don't worry the hood will let you know when you need to do this!

-Please also note that we at Luxair can produce any of these hoods in the colour of your choice including copper or brass finish paint, simply send us the European Ral Code and we will make it for you in that colour* ( delivery times are estimated at between 4-6 weeks from order ).
+Please also note that we at Luxair can produce any of these hoods in the colour of your choice including copper or brass finish paint, simply send us the European Ral Code and we will make it for you in that colour* (delivery times are estimated at between 4-12 weeks from order).

 The rate of extraction

 Check that your cooker hood is the right size for your room.
 Find one that filters the air 10 x every hour at least.
 To estimate whether this rate is right for you, calculate the volume of your room (width x length x height) and then multiply this figure by 10 to get the 10x/hour circulation rate.
 For example, if your room is 20m3, you’d need a cooker hood which circulates at least 200m3 per hour.